Home Compare ATI vs IMI.L

 ATI vs IMI: Which Stock Looks Stronger in 2026?

-IMI holds the cleaner structural position, with the lead spread across growth and valuation.
+IMI holds the cleaner structural position, with valuation as the main driver and profitability adding further support.
 ATI does not offset that deficit through any equally strong structural edge elsewhere.
 The market setup is broadly comparable for both — no clear directional signal from price behavior.
 The market is not adding a decisive signal either way — the structural read carries the weight.

 The comparison is based on similar long-term financial trajectories, not sector labels.
 Peer scores are normalised within each company's primary universe (ATI: Russell 1000, IMI.L: STOXX 600).